Kundan-Rwanda/Country-State-City/README.md

          ii) PHP Project - This Contains all php project (CountryStateCity) files (db_config.php,db_connection.php,getCountry.php,getState.php, and getCity.php)

+N.B:-
-N.B:- First Read Pupulate dynamic data on Android spinner from MySQL using PHP.pdf file which is available under ReadMe folder
+1) Screen shot- Locate sreen shot.png umage file and open it to have a look of Android Project output 2)First Read Pupulate dynamic data on Android spinner from MySQL using PHP.pdf file which is available under ReadMe folder